New Year’s Eve activities for adults include boat parties, nightclubs and other social events at various venues in Metro Vancouver on December 31st.

 Tip: If you want a table and a place to sit, arrive early when the event happens.
 If you don’t want to get there before things really get hopping, however, don’t arrive before 10:00 or 10:30 at the earliest.

 North Vancouver’s Pinnacle Hotel at the Pier celebrated New Year’s Eve in 2019 with a three-course dinner, live entertainment and dancing at their Lobby Restaurant.
 The hotel is located at 138 Victory Ship Way near the waterfront and a 5-minute walk from the Lonsdale Quay SeaBus terminal.

 The 2020/21 event featured a four-course dinner, but less entertainment than in previous years because of COVID-19.
 Tickets cost $68 (excluding extra fees).

 The celebration at the Pinnacle is usually a smaller event as it’s just at a restaurant.
 We dropped by for a look at around 9:30 last year (so an hour after the live band started to play).
 The venue has a small dance floor and when we poked our head in about a dozen or so people were dancing.
 It looked like fun (and good for families and people not looking for a major party environment).

 New Year’s Eve Parties in Richmond

-The arrival of the New Year is celebrated in Richmond at the River Rock Casino most years (but not in 2020).
+People celebrate the arrival of the New Year in Richmond at the River Rock Casino most years (but not in 2020).